Point Lobos State Natural Reserve is a diamond of natural beauty along California’s central coast.

 Walking down the path the scenery becomes greener.
 Enjoy the occasional wildflowers and great views.
 The Balconies Cliff Trail trail soon reconnects with the Balconies Trail and will return hikers to the parking area.
 Keep a watchful eye for the small waterfall on the left side of the trail during your return trip.

-This is a great family hike at Pinnacles National Monument.
+This is a great family hike at Pinnacles National Park.

 Visitors can start at the Bear Gulch Day Use Area and hike up a moderately inclined trail to the entrance of Bear Gulch Cave.
 The hike to the reservoir is a short hike of 1.3 miles (one way), but it is action-packed.